mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 1: Long Step Interval

-We run ResNet50 training script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) with batch size set to 32, and we find that each step cost almost 90ms.
+We run ResNet50 training script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) with batch size set to 32, and we find that each step cost almost 90ms, with a poor performance.
-As we observed on the MindInsight UI page, the step interval in the step trace is too long, which may indicate that performance can be optimized in the dataset processing process.
+As we observed on the MindInsight UI page, the step interval in the step trace is too long, which may indicate that data is the performance bottleneck.

 ![long_step_interval](images/profiler_case1_long_step_interval.png)

 *Figure 1: Long Step Interval in Step Trace*

-Looking at the ```Step Interval``` tab in ```Data Preparation details``` page, we can see that the ratio of full queues in ```Host Queue``` is low, which can be preliminarily determined that the performance related to dataset processing can be improved.
+Looking at the iteration gap tab in the data preparation details page, we observed that the data queue has more data in the early stage, and the number of later data becomes 0, because the loading and augmentment of the dataset has begun in the early stage of the graph compilation stage, and multiple pieces of data are cached in the queue.

+After the normal training begins in the later stage, the data in the queue is consumed faster than the speed of production, so the data queue gradually becomes empty, indicating that the data becomes a bottleneck at this time.
+The same is true for observing host queues.

+With comprehensive analysis, during normal training, data processing is a performance bottleneck.
+Therefore, you need to go to the data processing tab in the data preparation details page to see the specific issue.

 ![dataset_process_step_interval](images/profiler_case1_data_processing_step_interval.png)

 *Figure 2: Data Preparation Details -- Step Interval*

-Switch to the ```Data Processing``` tab to find which operator is slower.
+By observing the `queue relationship between operators` in the Data Processing tab, we find that the queue usage of the `Queue_3` and later is low, that is, the speed `MapOp_3` of production data as a producer is slower, so we can determine that there is still room for optimization of the performance of `MapOp_3`, and try to optimize the performance of the operator.

 ![data_processing](images/profiler_case1_dataset_processing.png)

 *Figure 3: Data Preparation Details -- Data Processing*

-By observing the ```Queue relationship between operators```, we find that the average usage of ```Queue_3``` is relatively inefficient.

-Therefore, it can be determined that we can adjust the corresponding dataset operators, ```MapOp_3```, to achieve better performance.
 We can refer to [Optimizing the Data Processing](https://www.mindspore.cn/docs/programming_guide/en/master/optimize_data_processing.html ) to adjust dataset operators to improve dataset performance.

-We observe that the ```num_parallel_workers``` parameter of map operator is 1(default value) in ResNet50 training script, code is shown below:
+We find that the num_parallel_workers parameter of map operator is 1(default value) by observing the code part of data processing in ResNet50, and code is shown below:

 ```python
 if do_train: